fmoessbauer/drace/README.md

 --lossy           : do not gather mem-refs from high-traffic application parts after some time --lossy-flush     : remove instrumentation from high-traffic application parts after some time
-                  : (only in combination with --lossy) --yield-on-evt    : yield active thread after buffer is processed due to an event (e.g. mutex lock / unlock) this might be necessary if more threads than cores are active --excl-master     : exclude the runtime thread, useful if loader races
+                  : (only in combination with --lossy) --excl-traces     : exclude frequent pathes by not addind memory instrumentation : to DynamoRIO traces (only instrument non-trace BBs) --yield-on-evt    : yield active thread after buffer is processed due to an event (e.g. mutex lock / unlock) this might be necessary if more threads than cores are active --excl-master     : exclude the runtime thread, useful if loader races